BagusAK95/demo-adonis-api-mongodb/README.md

 The reason behind using Models over writing plain database queries is the ease of use and the powerful API to drive the data flow.

-The lucid models are stored as ES6 classes inside app/Models directory, where each model represents a database table
+The lucid models are stored as ES6 classes inside app/Models directory, where each model represents a database table.

 Let’s see how to create and make use of a Model to read/write to the database.
 You can make use of the adonis command to generate a model.